 Agricultural holding/Enterprise:

 Municipality:

 Address:

 Telephone and E-mail:

 Activity:

-Status: individual Private enterprise
+Status: Individual Private enterprise

 Number of employees:

 Size: micro small medium

-Criteria for classification in one of the above mentioned categories: • Number of employees • Annual revenues (total turnover) • Average value of total assets Contact person:
+Criteria for classification in one of the above mentioned categories: •Number of employees •Annual revenues (total turnover) •Average value of total assets

+Contact person:

+Note: information regarding title/name of the agricultural holding/enterprise, the activity.
-Note: information regarding title/name of the agricultural holding/enterprise, the activity, number of employees and its size are not going to be integral part of the report.
-They will only be used in conducting individual analysis of the revenues and all costs in order to prepare an

-economical model for GVA calculation, as needed for this project.
+Note: information regarding title/name of the agricultural holding/enterprise, the activity, number of employees and its size are not going to be an integral part of the report.
+They will only be used in conducting individual analysis of the revenues and all costs in order to prepare an economic model for GVA calculation, as needed for this project.

-$B \ 1.1: Financial \ data \ for \ real \ total \ costs \ and \ revenues \ for \ accounting \ period \ of \ one \ year, \ before \ IPARD \ investment$
+B 1.1: Financial data for real total costs and revenues for accounting period of one year before IPARD investment